fmuecke/MuiDB/README.md

     - what language will be used for each export

 1. Add the new string resource in `muidb.xml` - including initial translations
-2. ~~Import new string into translation database~~
-3. ~~Update target translations in translation database~~
-4. ~~Write target~~ Auto-generate all resource files
+2. Auto-generate all resource files
-5. Submit new translations to version control
+3. Submit new translations to version control
-    - ~~Work around tool limitations~~
-    - Resolve **no merge conflicts**
-    - Do not wait for recompilation
 6. Review translations

+We **do not have to**

+- use multiple tools
+- work around tool limitations
+- resolve merge conflicts
+- wait for recompilation

-7. Source is always in sync with translations
+And of course all source strings are always in sync with their translation.

 *Which files are involved?*

 > `muidb.xml` - the *muidb* string database (includes all translations and translation states)

-*Which of the files are involved in a merge conflicts?*
+*Which files are involved in a merge conflicts?*

 > **None**.
 Because muidb stores all strings in alphabetical order, new strings are added almost randomly in the string database.
 And this is as well true for all the co-workers adding strings for this